ivangeevo/tough_environment/## CHANGELOG.md

 + Fixed Loose Dirt to be a valid tillable block when right-clicked with a hoe
 + Fixed/removed old code that turned loose dirt to farmland when broken with a hoe and removed it's associated efficient blocks
 + Decreased the amount of exhaustion that is applied to the player on breaking a block and balanced it to match retail BTW
++ Removed the logic that added extra exhaustion on breaking/placing blocks and axes not taking damage on replaceable blocks and moved it to be a mod pack change only.

 # 0.10.1 Alpha
 + Fixed a bug where aggregate blocks like dirt, grass, sand, etc weren't dropping when broken with a hoe tool (leftover functionality from previous versions)